 The most common side-effects following shingles vaccination are redness, pain, tenderness, and swelling at the injection site; and headache.
 As with any medicine, there are very small risks that serious problems could occur after getting the vaccine.
 However, the potential risks associated with shingles are much greater than the potential risks associated with the vaccine.
 No specific safety concerns arose during shingles vaccine trials.

 - FACT: There are about one million cases of shingles diagnosed in the US every year; about half are in people age 60 years and older.

 - FACT: Shingles typically affects older people and those whose immune systems have been weakened by HIV infection, cancers, or treatment with immunosuppressive drugs.

-- FACT: There is a safe, effective vaccine to prevent shingles; it is recommended for everyone age 60 years and older.
+- FACT: There are safe, effective vaccines to prevent shingles; vaccination is recommended for everyone age 50 years and older.

 - FACT: Shingles is caused by the same virus that causes chickenpox.